Use the VS Code Extension to Analyze Your Code

 To address the violations found and rescan your code:

-To perform a Graph Engine path-based analysis on a single method complete these steps.
+You can perform a Graph Engine path-based analysis on a single method or a full project.

-3. Select SFDX: Scan selected method with Graph Engine path-based analysis.
+- Select SFDX: Scan Selected Method with Graph Engine Path-Based Analysis.

 The progress bar notifies you that the scan of your current file is active.